DavidePatria/rtabmap_fast_planner_px4/offboard_safety/README.md

 ##

-This package moves the drone by sending position setpoint through a mavros topic using the message `PositionTarget`.
+This package moves the drone by sending position setpoint to a mavros topic using the message `PositionTarget`.